 5. Consult your healthcare provider: Every pregnancy is unique, and it’s always a good idea to consult your healthcare provider about your specific dietary concerns and preferences.
 They can provide personalized advice based on your individual needs and help you make the best choices for you and your baby.

-See also How to cook a vegan burger
+See also How to cook turkey parts in the oven

 By following these tips, you can safely enjoy cooked eel while pregnant.
 Remember to prioritize food safety and moderation to ensure a healthy pregnancy and baby.